greenelab/deep-review/all-sections.md

 predictive classifiers of questionable actual utility.

 Our goal in this section is to assess the extent to which deep learning is already contributing to the discovery of novel categories.
-Where it isn't, we focus on barriers to achieving these goals.
+Where it is not, we focus on barriers to achieving these goals.
 We also highlight approaches that researchers are taking to address challenges within the field, particularly with regards to data availability and labeling.